feddachini/polyglot1/IMPLEMENTATION_GUIDE.md

 # Generate a new key pair for development
 flow keys generate

-# Save the private key securely - you'll need it later
+# The CLI output will include a testnet faucet URL to create and fund an account
-# The output will show: Private Key, Public Key, and Address format
+# Example output includes: Private Key, Public Key, and Faucet URL

+# Create account on testnet using the faucet URL provided
+# Visit the URL to create an account and receive testnet FLOW tokens

+# Add the account to your flow.json configuration
+flow config accounts add testnet-account
 ```

 **AI Prompt for Account Setup**:
-> "Help me configure a Flow testnet account using the generated keys.
-Show me how to add the account to flow.json and fund it with testnet FLOW tokens."
+> "Help me configure a Flow testnet account using the generated keys and the testnet faucet.
+Show me how to properly add the account to flow.json with the latest Flow CLI configuration format, including key management best practices."

 ---